amIAqua/weather-test/README.md

 8. Tests for App.tsx and WeatherBox.tsx added.

-9. eslint checking command added (for 2 rules - 2 tabs indent, no-semi) as example that it works as expected.
+9. eslint checking command added (for 3 rules - 2 tabs indent, no-semi and no-unused-vars) as example that it works as expected.
 Run 'npm run lint'